ortus-docs/testbox-docs/primers/running_tests.md

 http://localhost/test/spec.cfc?method=runRemote
 ```

-> We encourage you to read the API docs included in the distribution for the complete parameters for each method.
+> **Info** We encourage you to read the API docs included in the distribution for the complete parameters for each method.

 Here are the arguments you can use for initializing TestBox or executing the *run()* method